-- Despite feeling tired and sore for a few days, you should be up and about the day after surgery - Maximum discomfort will occur in the first few days - Temporary discomfort, tightness of skin and headaches are all normal symptoms - You will have bruising and swelling around the forehead and eyes.
+- Despite feeling tired and sore for a few days, you should be up and about the day after surgery - Maximum discomfort will occur in the first few days.
+This may include a gritty sensation in the eyes - For the first few weeks, you may experience excessive tearing, sensitivity to light, and double or blurred vision.
+Wearing sunglasses whilst outdoors will help alleviate this. - You will have bruising and swelling around the eyes and at first, they will feel tight.
 This usually peaks at around day 3 to 4.
-The bruising will usually settle in 10-14 days.
+The bruising and tightness will usually settle in 10-14 days.
 Swelling takes longer to settle and the majority of the swelling will have resolved by 3-4 weeks.
-You should try to sit upright as much as possible to help the swelling reduce faster. - Sometimes pain, swelling or bruising may be slightly different between the two sides.
-Although this is usually normal, if a great difference develops between the two sides, please contact Dr. Dower's rooms - You may experience some numbness of the operative areas.
-This will usually settle with time - Facial makeup can be applied to cover up bruising 3 days after surgery, but not on the incisions
+You should try to sit upright as much as possible to help the swelling reduce faster. - Sometimes it may be that the pain and swelling are limited mainly to one side.
+This should not alarm you as healing can proceed differently in each side.
+However, if a great or rapidly changing difference develops between the two sides, please contact Dr. Dower's rooms - Facial makeup can be applied to cover up bruising 3 days after surgery, but not on the incisions.
+Please do not wear eye makeup for two weeks - A large pair of sunglasses helps to conceal any bruising and swelling - You may experience some numbness of the operative areas.
+This will usually settle with time